canonical/mysql-k8s-operator/docs/how-to/h-enable-encryption.md

 # How to enable encryption

+MySQL will enable encrypted connections by default with self generated certificates.
+Though also by default, connecting clients can disable encryption by setting the connection ssl-mode as disabled.
+When related with the `tls-certificates-operator` the charmed operator for MySQL will require that every client connection (new and running connections) use encryption, rendering an error when attempting to establish an unencrypted connection.

 Note: The TLS settings here are for self-signed-certificates which are not recommended for production clusters, the `tls-certificates-operator` charm offers a variety of configurations, read more on the TLS charm [here](https://charmhub.io/tls-certificates-operator)

 ## Enable TLS